eliotshea/myTunes/README.md

 Many of the features I described in my proposal were slightly ambitious, like displaying the metadata in the library list, however I feel like I have learned a lot about GUI programming using python.

+I consulted many resources to create this project, most notable are StackOverflow, the python and tkinter documentation, and the YouTube channel buildwithpython